Pose | Ball Culture and Trans Representation

 The term ball culture describes an underground LGBTQ+ subculture that emerged in New York City among African Americans and Latinos.
 Although its roots date back to the 1920s, ball culture gained popularity in the late 1960s in Harlem after the Stonewall riots.
 Ballrooms were a safe space for the Black and Latino LGBTQ+ community to express themselves freely.
 Specifically, ball culture focuses on a wide range of competitions split into categories, where ball participants walk and pose on a runway, and show off their talents and outfits to a panel of judges.
 Performances often include dance and modeling.
 It was in these spaces that a specific language of this underground culture took shape.
-One term was the style of dance known as “vogueing“, named after the famous fashion magazine and then brought to worldwide fame thanks to Madonna‘s song Vogue (1990).
+One of the main ones was the style of dance known as voguing, named after the famous fashion magazine and then brought to worldwide fame by Madonna‘s 1990 song.

 Pose drew inspiration from Jennie Livingston‘s groundbreaking 1990 documentary on NYC drag ball culture Paris Is Burning.
-Some of the characters are actually based on real people featured in the documentary, and some of them even play a small role in the show, such as Jose Gutierez “Xtravaganza”.
+Some of the characters are actually based on real people featured in the documentary.
+Some of them even play a small role in the show, such as Jose Gutierez “Xtravaganza”.
 Lastly, ball culture, vogueing, and drag culture are both at the heart of the modern reality competitions Legendary (2020) and RuPaul’s Drag Race (2009).

 Trans representation and the evolution of family

-Pose is just one of a number of productions that have recently spotlighted trans culture and identity: the show differs from previous portrayals of this world – such as those of The Danish Girl (2015) and 3 Generations (2015) – precisely by casting trans actors as trans characters, and Pose features the largest cast of transgender actors in television history.
+Pose is just one of a number of productions that have recently spotlighted trans culture and trans identity.
+The show differs from previous portrayals of this theme – such as those of The Danish Girl (2015) and 3 Generations (2015) – precisely by casting trans actors as trans characters.
+Indeed, Pose features the largest cast of transgender actors in television history.

 The category is… Making history